 CLASS | Challenger

-SA’s best team in 2016, the North West University solar car team are back with the goal to improve on the 3 524 km they clocked in the previous Sasol Solar Challenge.
+South Africa’s best team in 2016, the North West University solar car team were back with the goal to improve on the 3 524km they clocked in the previous Sasol Solar Challenge.

-While the university is an experienced solar challenge competitor, this year’s team – a third of which are women – is completely new save for their technical manager.
+While the university is an experienced solar challenge competitor, the 2018 team – a third of which were women which was a completely new team dynamic for their technical manager.

-Historically a project for electrical engineering students, the 2018 build team mostly includes mechanical and chemical engineering students.
+Historically a project for electrical engineering students, the 2018 build team mostly included mechanical and chemical engineering students.

 The 2018 car was lighter and its centre of gravity closer to the front of the car.
 An entirely new suspension and steering unit was designed to reduce vibrations.
 Team NWU believed that their unique software – designed by masters students to measure telemetry - would improve their strategy and give them a competitive edge.
 NWU’s other accolades – which they aimed for in 2018 - included the longest daily distance by a South African team in their 2016 car and awards for professionalism, safety and spirit.

 In the local battle, North West University’s car, Phoenix finished fourth with an impressive 2517.7 kilometers.